Spaghetti: Preparation

-Spaghettoni is a thicker spaghetti which takes more time to cook.
-Spaghettini is a thinner form which takes less time to cook.
-Capellini is a very thin form of spaghetti (it is also called "angel hair spaghetti" or "angel hair pasta") which cooks very quickly.

-Utensils used in spaghetti preparation include the spaghetti scoop and spaghetti tongs.
+Spaghettoni takes more time to cook than regular spaghetti, and spaghettini less time.

+In southern Italy, spaghetti is sometimes placed in a dishcloth and broken into pieces to be served with vegetables, beans or in a broth.
+This originated at a time when the region was very poor, and broken pieces of spaghetti were sold at discount to prevent waste.
+Offcuts are still sold in parts of Italy, alone and as part of pasta mista (an assortment of pasta shapes), and some factories donate their broken pieces to hospitals and nursing homes.

 Serving

 Italian cuisine

-An emblem of Italian cuisine, spaghetti is frequently served with tomato sauce, which may contain various herbs (especially oregano and basil), olive oil, meat, or vegetables.
+An emblem of Italian cuisine, spaghetti is frequently served with tomato sauce, which may contain various herbs (especially oregano and basil), olive oil, meat or vegetables.
 Other spaghetti preparations include amatriciana or carbonara.
-Grated hard cheeses, such as Pecorino Romano, Parmesan and Grana Padano, are often sprinkled on top.
+Grated hard cheeses, such as pecorino romano, Parmesan, and Grana Padano, are often sprinkled on top.

+Below are some of the most important spaghetti dishes: